zemacedo99/Replication-Package/README.md

 3. **Virtual Environment Setup (Windows)**

-    It's recommended to use a virtual environment to avoid package conflicts between projects.
+    Using a virtual environment is recommended to avoid package conflicts between projects.
 If you're on Windows, here's how to set it up:

     1. Create a virtual environment:
         ```bash